Commercial Only Medium Risk

 Frequently Asked Questions

-- Under a broadly-drafted lease, yes — if you accept responsibility for 'any' hazardous materials on the premises regardless of source.
-Always negotiate to limit liability to contamination caused by your own activities.
+Under a broadly-drafted lease, yes — if you accept responsibility for 'any' hazardous materials on the premises regardless of source.
+Negotiated leases commonly limit liability to contamination caused by the tenant's own activities.